-While substitution is an appropriate technique for detecting cycles, it can also create many redundancies when searching for proofs that lead to performance issues, see \cref{sec:Implementation}.
-Therefore, in our implementation, we only consider a subset of available lemmas for substitution.
-These are determined by the rule used to justify the lemma: \begin{itemize}[leftmargin=*] \item \( \rlnm{Refl} \) Clearly, no useful lemma is justified by reflexivity as the continuation is identical to the goal. \item \( \rlnm{Reduce} \) We also do not consider lemma justified by reduction.
-Under the reasonable strategy that we ought to reduce a goal as much as possible before further reasoning, this strategy doesn't change the space of discoverable proofs.
+While substitution is an appropriate technique for detecting cycles, it can also create many redundancies when searching for proofs that lead to performance issues.
+Therefore, we only consider a subset of available lemmas for substitution in our implementation.
+These are determined by the rule used to justify the lemma: \begin{itemize}[leftmargin=*] \item \( \rlnm{Refl} \) Clearly, no useful lemma is justified by reflexivity as the continuation is identical to the goal. \item \( \rlnm{Reduce} \) We also do not consider lemmas justified by reduction.
+This restriction follows naturally from the reasonable strategy that we ought to reduce a goal as far as possible before further reasoning.
 Suppose we have a goal \( C[M\theta] \doteq P \) and a candidate lemma \( M \doteq N \) that is justified by \( \rlnm{Reduce} \).
-As the goal is in normal form, otherwise we wouldn't be considering substitution, we know that \( M \) is also in normal form.
+As the goal is assumed to be in normal form, we know that \( M \) is also in normal form.
 Thus there is a premise \( M \doteq N' \) where \( N \rightarrow_R^* N' \).
 We can apply this lemma directly, to leave the continuation \( C[N'\theta] \doteq P \).
 Of course, this is distinct from the continuation that we would arrive at if we used the unreduced lemma, i.e. \( C[N\theta] \doteq P \).
-However, if we are to normalise this original continuation to say \( Q \doteq P' \), then by confluence the alternative continuation must also normalise to \( Q \doteq P' \) and we can proceed as normal.
-The comparison between these proofs can be seen in \cref{fig:Rewriting substitution}. \item \( \rlnm{Subst} \) If a lemma is justified by substitution of a different lemma, then we can use that lemma immediately as contexts and substitutions are composable.
-Here we are observing that there is a certain associativity between the order in which lemmas are applied.
-However, choosing one of these as the canonical form, i.e.\ associating nested instances into the continuation, has a direct increase on performance because the role of the lemma and the continuation are not symmetry and we wish to reduce the number of choices for the form.
+However, if we normalise this original continuation to \( Q \doteq P' \), then, by confluence, the new continuation must also normalise to \( Q \doteq P' \), and we can proceed as normal.
+The comparison between these proofs can be seen in \cref{fig:Rewriting substitution}. \item \( \rlnm{Subst} \) If a lemma is itself justified by \( \rlnm{Subst} \), we can use the secondary lemma directly as contexts and substitutions are composable.
+Here we are observing that the order in which lemmas are applied is associative.
+However, choosing one of these as the canonical form, i.e. associating nested instances into the continuation, increases performance because the roles of the lemma and continuation are not symmetric --- we wish to reduce the number of choices for the former.
 This argument can also be seen in \cref{fig:Rewriting substitution}. \item Therefore, only those lemmas justified by \( \rlnm{Case} \) are considered for substitution. \end{itemize}